Table of Contents

 2. Flexibility of work

-This is another big advantage of freelancing.
-A freelancer works according to his schedule.
-They are free from any restriction of the rigid 9 to 5 job.
+A freelancer works according to their schedule.
+They are free from any restriction of the rigid nine to five job.
 They can work whenever and however they want to deliver the project on time.
 The clients just need the allotted project to be submitted in time and don’t care about the work or time a freelancer puts in to complete the job, unlike corporate styles.

 3. Workload control